 Digitisation progress and early release of data

-Land Use Victoria is digitising its archive of cadastral plans and surveys for every current land parcel in Victoria as part of the Digital Cadastre Modernisation project.
-The digitisation process is capturing essential cadastral surveying data according to a comprehensive data model that will be used to maintain and improve the digital cadastre.
+Land Use Victoria has completed the digitisation of over 1 million cadastral plans and surveys for current land parcels in Victoria as part of the Digital Cadastre Modernisation project.
+The digitisation process has captured essential cadastral surveying data according to a comprehensive data model that will be used to maintain and improve the digital cadastre.

 Using this approach, digital cadastral surveying data can be accessed and re-used, eliminating the need for repeated manual data capture from plan and survey images.

-There are approximately 3.3 million parcels in Victoria and as of 30 June 2021, cadastral surveying data for over 2 million parcels has been digitised.
+There are approximately 3.6 million parcels in Victoria.
+Following the completion of the digitisation stage of the project, cadastral surveying data for over 4.1 million live and cancelled parcels have been digitised.
 Land Use Victoria is making this data available in digital format (LandXML) for early adoption and feedback.